MeshCore

 Companion nodes are your personal, portable devices—the way you actually connect to the mesh.

-- Some all-in-one devices (like T-Decks) have screens and keyboards, but they’re not beginner-friendly yet due to rough firmware
+• Some all-in-one devices (like T-Decks) have screens and keyboards./li>

-Bottom line: these are endpoints, not infrastructure.
+These are endpoints, NOT infrastructure.
 They rely on repeaters to move traffic across the network.

 Repeater